By Dr. Rita Khanna

 In Bhakti Yoga, you have to recondition the existing human nature and channel all the forces that flow out to converge at a single point of focus.
 That point can be called God, the force of creation; it can be called Guru, the energy which removes ignorance and darkness; it can be called love, Prem.
 The literal meaning of the word Prem is to appreciate and be identified with something intensely and silently.
 In that identification there is absolute peace.
 There is not even the birth of a desire.
 It is a state of contentment, wholeness and fulfilment.

-The aim of Bhakti Yoga is to identify with the pure nature of emotions, love and spirit.
+Within the nine steps of Bhakti Yoga, the aim is to identify with the pure nature of emotions, love and spirit.
 The process is through Kirtan, Mantra, Adoration, Contemplation, Prayer and so forth.
 But these transformations have to take place in an area of our personality that has not yet been mapped or charted.
-So, there are nine stages to Bhakti Yoga and one should be able to attain each stage, experience it and live it.
+So, there are nine steps of Bhakti Yoga and one should be able to attain each step or stage, experience it and live it.